 I'm a holistic therapist, which means I like to integrate every part of your life into the diagnosis and treatment plan.
 I look at all mental health conditions, including anxiety, from 7 basic perspectives of the human experience: behaviors, emotions, thoughts, sensations, mental imagery, interpersonal, and last but not least biology.

-And for that, I like to use the BASIC ID (invented by another therapist, Arnold Lazarus) which helps me and my clients sort out their entire experience.
+And for that, I like to use the BASIC ID (invented a long time ago by another therapist, Arnold Lazarus) which helps me and my clients sort out their entire experience.

 So, what do these have to do with self-awareness?
 Well, you are the only expert on yourself and you are the only one that knows exactly what’s going on in your head, heart, and body.
 In order to receive good treatment, you also have to get really good at understanding your own experience and communicating it to your doctor.
 Otherwise, you are left at the mercy of his or her assumptions (and trust me, that’s not a good thing).